 Nuclear Spacecraft to Power Future of U.S. Space Program

 The last NASA lead space shuttle mission was completed ten years ago next week (July 21).
 The next generation of U.S. crewed space missions will rely less on bottled fuel and more on nuclear propulsion.
-Among the 18 Astronauts chosen as part of NASA’s Artemis Program is a systems engineer with a master’s degree in nuclear engineering.
+Among the 18 new Astronauts chosen as part of NASA’s Artemis Program is a Systems Engineer with a master’s degree in nuclear engineering.

 NASA is in the planning and preparation stage of the immense task of working with the chosen astronauts and publicly owned corporations developing human landing systems, assisting in developing training, defining hardware requirements, and consulting on technical development.

 Yesterday (July 14, 2021), NASA and the Department of Energy (DOE) responded to requests for proposals by awarding three $5 million, 12-month contracts to three consortia to each produce a conceptual reactor design that could support future deep space missions.
 The companies are BWX Technologies (with Lockheed Martin); General Atomics Electromagnetic Systems (with X-energy and Aerojet Rocketdyne); and Ultra Safe Nuclear Technologies (with Ultra Safe Nuclear Corporation (USNC), GE Hitachi Nuclear Energy, GE Research, Framatome, and Materion).
 NASA said the contracts would fund the development of various design strategies for the specified performance requirements that could aid deep space exploration.

 "Our national laboratories, working in partnership with industry, bring unparalleled expertise and capabilities to assist NASA in solving highly complex challenges that come with nuclear power and propulsion." - Stephen Johnson, Director of the Space Nuclear Power and Isotope Technologies Division at Idaho National Laboratory